j4sc4r/KnowledgeBase/Certifications/Study list.md

 #### Create and configure virtual machines

-- Create a virtual machine
+- Create a virtual machine (X)

-- Configure Azure Disk Encryption
+- Configure Azure Disk Encryption (X)

-- Move a virtual machine to another resource group, subscription, or region
+- Move a virtual machine to another resource group, subscription, or region (X)

-- Manage virtual machine sizes
+- Manage virtual machine sizes (X)

-- Manage virtual machine disks
+- Manage virtual machine disks (X)

-- Deploy virtual machines to availability zones and availability sets
+- Deploy virtual machines to availability zones and availability sets (X)

-- Deploy and configure an Azure Virtual Machine Scale Sets
+- Deploy and configure an Azure Virtual Machine Scale Sets (X)

 #### Provision and manage containers in the Azure portal

 - Create and manage an Azure container registry

-- Provision a container by using Azure Container Instances
+- Provision a container by using Azure Container Instances (X)

-- Provision a container by using Azure Container Apps
+- Provision a container by using Azure Container Apps (X)

-- Manage sizing and scaling for containers, including Azure Container Instances and Azure Container Apps
+- Manage sizing and scaling for containers, including Azure Container Instances and Azure Container Apps (X)

 ### Create and configure Azure App Service

-- Provision an App Service plan
+- Provision an App Service plan (X)

-- Configure scaling for an App Service plan
+- Configure scaling for an App Service plan (X)

-- Create an App Service
+- Create an App Service (X)

 - Configure certificates and Transport Layer Security (TLS) for an App Service

-- Map an existing custom DNS name to an App Service
+- Map an existing custom DNS name to an App Service (X)

 - Configure backup for an App Service

 - Configure networking settings for an App Service

-- Configure deployment slots for an App Service
+- Configure deployment slots for an App Service (X)

 ### Implement and manage virtual networking (15–20%)

 #### Configure and manage virtual networks in Azure

-- Create and configure virtual networks and subnets
+- Create and configure virtual networks and subnets (X)

 - Create and configure virtual network peering